An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: Overview

-We notice two contrasts between Theorem \ref{thm_LO} and Theorem \ref{thm_LagOdl_uncond}.
-It is well-known that the error term in a prime-counting asymptotic depends on the breadth of the zero-free region one knows (or assumes) for a corresponding zeta function; thus, the error term in Theorem \ref{thm_LO} is significantly better, as the zero-free region of $\zeta_L$ is assumed to be maximally large, under GRH.\footnote{See remarks in \S \ref{sec_app_Cheb_quad} on removing the $\be_0$ term unconditionally, for extensions with no quadratic subfields. } But secondly, Theorem \ref{thm_LagOdl_uncond} only holds for $x$ rather too large for certain applications, in that it certainly requires $x \geq D_L^{10n_L}$, a large power of the discriminant.
-Recent work that considers lower or upper bounds for $\pi_\Cscr(x,L/k)$ instead of asymptotics also leads to thresholds for $x$ that are too large for certain applications.
+Theorem \ref{thm_LO} holds for all $x \geq 2$.
+Theorem \ref{thm_LagOdl_uncond} requires at least that $x \geq D_L^{10n_L}$, a power of the discriminant that is too large for many applications.
+Consequently, citations of the Lagarias-Odlyzko work often use Theorem \ref{thm_LO} and are hence conditional on GRH.
+Recent unconditional work that considers lower or upper bounds for $\pi_\Cscr(x,L/k)$ instead of asymptotics also leads to thresholds for $x$ that are too large for certain applications.
 For example, \cite{ThoZam16a}, \cite[Eqn.
-1.6]{ThoZam16b} prove lower bounds for $\pi_{\Cscr}(x,L/k)$ that require $x$ to be as large as a relatively large power of $D_L$; lower bounds for $\pi_\Cscr(x,L/k)$ have been obtained in the classic work \cite[Thm.
-1.2]{LMO79} for $x \geq C \exp \{( \log D_L)( \log\log D_L) (\log \log \log D_L)\}$, for some constant $C$, with improvements e.g. in \cite{ThoZam16b, Deb16x}.
+1.6]{ThoZam16b} prove lower bounds for $\pi_{\Cscr}(x,L/k)$ that require $x$ to be as large as a relatively large power of $D_L$; upper bounds for $\pi_\Cscr(x,L/k)$ in the classic work \cite[Thm.
+1.4]{LMO79} require $x \geq C \exp \{( \log D_L)( \log\log D_L) (\log \log \log D_L)\}$, for some constant $C$, with improvements e.g. in \cite{ThoZam16b, Deb16x}.